It’s heat resistant, it’s non-stick, and it’s dishwasher safe. What more could you ask from silicone bakeware?

-- TIP A sturdy surface underneath can make life easier and reduce the risk of burns.
-The pans are very flexible, and moving them when they’re full of hot cakes is difficult.
+Tip: A sturdy surface underneath makes life easier and reduces the risk of burns.
+The pans are very flexible and moving them when they’re full of hot cakes is difficult.
 Try placing the silicone pans on to a metal baking sheet for stability when moving around.

 This product isn’t vulnerable to the effects of rapid temperature changes.

-- It can be used successfully in both hot and cold environments.
+- This mean it can be used successfully in both hot and cold environments.

-This feature gives you the option to bake cakes in the oven or use the molds to make frozen yogurt or shaped ice cubes.
+This feature gives you the option to bake cakes in the oven or use the molds to make frozen yogurt, shaped ice cubes or chocolates.
 Silicone molds for baking, for freezing, for pretty much anything, makes them a welcome addition to any kitchen and a COST EFFECTIVE KITCHEN ESSENTIAL.